CassandraHjo/Rsearch/README.md

 The latest release of `VSEARCH`, with corresponding binaries, for installation can be found under [Releases](https://github.com/torognes/vsearch/releases).
-After downloading the correct binary for your computer, the correct command used to invoke `VSEARCH` on the computer can be set by using the function called `set_vsearch_executable()`, in `Rsearch` (see [Set correct vsearch executable](#set-correct-vsearch-executable)).
+After downloading the binary, the correct command used to invoke `VSEARCH` on the computer can be set by using the `set_vsearch_executable()` function in `Rsearch` (see [Set correct vsearch executable](#set-correct-vsearch-executable)).